November 13, 2013: Apple and Samsung head back to court to determine how much the Korean company must pay for copying the iPhone.

 Things moved quickly after the August 2010 meeting, and before long the two companies wound up in court.
 By July 2012, Apple and Samsung faced off in more than 50 lawsuits around the world.

-The November lawsuit was intended to work out the exact level of damages.
-Apple asked for $379 million, while Samsung countered by saying it owed just $52 million.
+The November 2013 lawsuit was intended to work out the exact size of damages.
+Apple asked for $379 million, while Samsung said it owed just $52 million.

-Who do you think is winning the smartphone battle between Samsung and Apple here in 2017?
+Who do you think is winning the smartphone battle between Samsung and Apple now?
 Let us know in the comments below.